2024 Native Seed Mix Instructional Manual

 Site Preparation for a 2024 October, November, or December Seed Mix Installation

-By now, it’s too late to prepare the land and to prepare the seed mix for a 2024 spring installation, so seed mixes purchased in 2024 should be prepared to be used fall of 2024.
-This isn’t a bad thing as now you have the opportunity to use all of spring/summer/fall of 2024 to prepare the site organically or via herbicide to set your native meadow/prairie up for a clean slate.
+By now, it’s too late to prepare the land and to prepare the seed mix for a 2024 fall installation, so seed mixes purchased in 2024 should be prepared to be used fall of 2025 if you haven’t already prepared your plot.
+This isn’t a bad thing as now you have the opportunity to use all of spring/summer/fall of 2025 to prepare the site organically or via herbicide to set your native meadow/prairie up for a clean slate.

 Herbicide Site Preperation Option